 Long-term (1966-2010) and short-term (2000-2010) population trends based on data from the North American Breeding Bird Survey for 5 songbird species in Maine (and likely within the Kezar Lake watershed) showed two species declining (Barn swallow and Bobolink), one species stable (Ovenbird), and two species increasing (Northern Cardinal and Tufted titmouse).
 Under the high emissions scenario, western Maine is projected to show a net increase in bird species richness as a warming climate allows southern species to invade (Rustad et.al.
 (2014).

 Mammal, Reptile, and Amphibian Trends

 Moose are an iconic mammal in Maine and a local inhabitant of the Kezar Lake watershed.
 This iconic species is vulnerable to heat stress and ticks that proliferate following mild winters.
+Moose studies have shown that ticks are killing 70% of calves in Maine and New Hampshire due to mild winters.
 The observed decline of moose in Maine from disease or migration north is a clear signal of climate change.

 Insect & Pathogen Trends

 With the onset of climate change, more warm and wet weather pests are moving into New England.
 Migratory insects are arriving earlier with earlier snowmelt and rising air temperatures, and insects that are only marginally-adapted to the region are beginning to invade as the climate warms.
 Increases in balsam woolly adelgid, spruce budworm, Beech bark disease, and winter moth are already causing serious injury and death of large tree populations.
 Inadequate winter chill will adversely affect agriculture by increasing populations of insects and disease, including flea beetle and Steward’s wilt.
 Wetter conditions will also increase the likelihood of white pine needle disease caused by pathogenic fungi.